iterative/katacoda-scenarios/basics/sharing/step2.md

 Notice that:

-1. We used GIT to synchronize the configuration file `.dvc/config` between `workspace-a` and `workspace-b`, so the remote storage that we added on `workspace-a` became available automatically on `workspace-b`.
+1. We used Git to synchronize the configuration file `.dvc/config` between `workspace-a` and `workspace-b`, so the remote storage that we added on `workspace-a` became available automatically on `workspace-b`.
 This way we ensure that both workspaces use the same